What is Living Well with Pain?

 When pain persists people commonly either stop doing what matters most to them, lose purpose, or push on through things (boom-bust cycle) which commonly further sensitises things (creates more protection).
 I have heard it said for pacing ‘stop before you think you need a rest’, as a general rule this is not needed, although it can be part of a strategy to calm things down when you are having a flare-up or with, such as, neuropathic pain.

-Having a compassionate plan as a guide when things get challenging
+Have a compassionate & flexible plan as a guide when things get challenging

 There are a number of aspects you can modulate with exercise, like frequency, repetitions, speed, and intensity.
 This is a link to a blog I wrote on exercising with persistent pain, it gives some more information and general guidance https://www.unityphysio.co.uk/exercising-with-persistent-pain/.
 My blog and the following blog (written by physiotherapist Thomas Jesson) provide general guidance and are not intended to replace individual medical advice https://medium.com/@thomas_jesson/exercising-when-it-hurts-a8b70f7b1ebf?_referrer=twitter&fbclid=IwAR3ohbyxL7QSRzfkg1jmtHNRnxJW_ouHYD8Tm_Ql_8_88EtLBNGlPiS2pcQ

 Acceptance means being able to allow things to be present, with compassion, awareness and understanding, without pushing things away (avoiding), dropping the struggle and living well despite pain being present.
-This doesn’t mean pain won’t change, it will, instead it means pain is no longer the focus, and we are not putting life on hold waiting for the next thing that someone says will get rid of it.
+This doesn’t mean pain won’t change, it will, instead it means pain is no longer the focus, and we are not putting life on hold waiting for the next thing that someone says will get rid of it (this commonly increases the pain and affects our mood).
 Instead of pain being the driver we can learn to put it in the back seat and let it be there, acceptance is one part of doing this without trying to push it out of the car (this uses so much energy and focus!).
 Who knows one day it may move further away and we can move it to sit on the car roof!

 It’s important to remember pain can, and does, change even though for many it doesn’t fully go away it can.
 Acceptance helps us steer in the direction of what’s meaningful.
-Accepting you have persistent pain helps you take pain out of the driving seat and take back control again.
+Accepting you have persistent pain helps you take pain out of the driving seat, take back control again and steer in the direction of the things that matter to you in life even if pain is in the background.

 Meaning, Purpose & Connection

 One of the things, ok three things, that are particularly important are meaning, purpose and connection, these are inextricably interlinked.
 I have lost count of the number of times that someone has said ‘I feel like I have no purpose.’
 This relates to not being connected to oneself and others, not living aligned with what’s most important (this is usually aligned to our values).
-By knowing what your values are and setting goals alongside these you can start to reconnect to what matters.
+By knowing what your values are and setting goals alongside these you can start to reconnect to what’s most meaningful to you.
 Our work can be part of our purpose and its helpful if it is, my work is connected to my purpose in life and my values.

 There is opportunity within the pain to steer towards what matters, to be guided by your values and let go of some things that don’t serve you and those around you.
 A lot of people say to me they are grateful in some ways as they come to see what’s most important, living with pain I can relate to this.